The MBB consulting journey is challenging and treacherous

 His unique spike was building fantastic relationships with senior leaders and clients.

-He helped me with career management skills, explained how the firm operated, and rallied leadership support for my promotion.
+He helped me with career management skills, explained how the firm operated, and mobilized leadership support for my promotion.

-Interestingly, I had known Tim for a few years before.
+Interestingly enough, I had known Tim for a few years.
 But he started helping me only when I improved my performance after implementing Alex's playbook.

 Consequently, Tim unlocked relationships with senior partners.
 This helped me understand their needs and how to become useful to them.
 It also taught me how to ask for help.